kristian-lange/net-glimpse/README.md

 var socket = new WebSocket(ws://myhost/netdata/?nif=wlp3s0);
 ```

-or more generally with secure WebSockets and assuming net-glimpse runs on the same host as your JavaScript is served.
+or more generally with secure WebSockets and assuming net-glimpse runs on the same host as your JavaScript is served from.

 ```javascript
 var socket = new WebSocket(